 I hope you’ve enjoyed this guide to Nanaimo and it will help you plan your trip.
 I really enjoyed these Nanaimo activities and sights and I’m sure you will too!

-Feel free to ask any questions you may have, you can leave a comment below or send me a message.
+Feel free to ask any questions you may have about this beautiful city and the surrounding area.
+You can leave a comment below or send me a message.

 If you are looking for more Canada travel inspiration, check out my Canada page where you can find all the posts I’ve written about this wonderful country.